A Cost-Minimizing Algorithm for School Choice: A Natural criterion for evaluating assignment mechanisms

-The current literature on school choice proposes mechanisms that balance student preferences and school priorities.
+The current literature on school choice proposes mechanisms that balance student preferences and school priorities by using stability, (Pareto) efficiency, and strategyproofness as the standard criteria for evaluating the desirability of a given mechanism.
 In our work, we emphasize student preferences.
-With this spirit, we introduce two new student-optimal criteria to expand the scope of what constitutes a good mechanism.
+With this spirit, we introduce a new student-optimal criterion to expand the scope of what constitutes a good mechanism.

 The question of what criteria to use to judge the quality or desirability of a mechanism is a difficult one; for example, see \cite{Mc09} where McFadden argues that tolerance of behavioral faults should be included in such a list of criteria.
 The goal of school districts when designing a school choice policy is not singular (unlike, for instance, the case of auction design where our sole objective is to maximize selling price).
 Thus, it is especially important for us to define a yardstick by which we measure the success of a given school choice mechanism.
 We could technically define the best school mechanism as one that minimizes the government education funding budgets, produces the most elite students, or improves the conditions of less-advantaged students the most, etc. Obviously, the ultimate design depends on how we define the objective/criteria of the school choice problem.